-The descriptive generalization seems to be that in oblique Cases the numerals (both higher and lower) behave as modifiers, similarly to adjectives, showing full agreement, while in structural Cases the numerals behave themselves as Case-assigning heads.
-As discussed in Sections 2.3-2.5, this apparent duality was encoded in different terms in the literature, either in terms of relative timing of Case assignment (Babby 1987) or a dual categorical status of the numerals (Franks 1995), or the choice of a valued or an unvalued Case feature on the numeral (Rappaport 2002).
-These accounts are incomplete in that they do not explain what might lie behind this duality (put differently, the question is why the categorical distribution is not the reverse in each case, among other logical possibilities).
-Let us see how our structural proposal may shed light on this issue.
+The descriptive generalization seems to be that in oblique Cases the numerals (both higher and lower) behave as modifiers, similarly to adjectives, showing full agreement, while in structural

+Cases the numerals behave themselves as Case-assigning heads.
+As discussed in Sections 2.3-2.5 above, this apparent duality was encoded in different terms in the literature, either in terms of timing of Case assignment (Babby 1987), a dual categorical status of the numerals (Franks 1995) or the choice of a valued or an unvalued Case feature on the numeral (Rappaport 2003).
+Although all these accounts provide a prima facie explanation of Q3, they do not explain what might lie behind this duality (put differently, the question is why the categorical distribution is not the reverse in each case, among other logical possibilities).
+In this section, we show how our structural proposal outlined above may shed light on this issue.

-We assume that the source of an oblique Case is some external head such as P assigning a lexical or a thematically-grounded Case to the QP.
-Thus, in essence, phrases marked with an oblique Case are PPs (cf. Bayer, Bader & Meng 2001, Woolford 2006).
-It follows that the source of the (homogeneous) Case pattern is necessarily external, not pertaining to the QP-internal heads #, $\phi$ and Q themselves.
+We assume, in line with the substantial amount of related proposals in the literature as reviewed in Section 2, that the source of an oblique case is some external head such as P assigning a lexical or a thematically-grounded case to the QP (see also Woolford 2006).
+Thus, in essence, phrases marked with an oblique case are either explicitly or implicitly PPs.
+It follows that the source of the (homogeneous) case pattern is necessarily external, not pertaining to the QP-internal heads #, φ and Q themselves.
 In fact, the role of these three internal heads may be drastically reduced in this case, compared to the non-oblique contexts.

 The basic idea is the old one: prepositions assign a lexical and/or thematic Case to their NP complements.
 A NP complement of P constitutes one of the three classical Case-licensing configurations (Chomsky 1986).
-Let us take this idea here quite literally, to mean that (a) the recipient of an oblique Case assigned by P must necessarily bear a full set of nominal characteristics; and (b) some kind of structural adjacency is required for lexical Case assignment (Bayer, Bader & Meng 2001, Woolford 2006).
-In the Minimalist formulation, the second requirement translates into a strict locality restriction on Agree with P as a probe, which needs matching with the categorical N feature.
-This is different from structural Case assignment, which is not subject to such a stringent locality requirement, so that a probe licensing a structural Case can search for its goal at a greater depth within the DP.
+Let us take this idea here quite literally, to mean that 1) the recipient of an oblique case assigned by P must necessarily bear a full set of nominal characteristics; and 2) some kind of structural adjacency is required for lexical case assignment (Bayer, Bader & Meng 2001, Woolford 2006).
+In the minimalist formulation, the second requirement translates into a strict locality restriction on Agree with P as a probe, which needs matching with the categorical N feature.
+This is different from structural Case assignment, which is not subject to such a stringent locality requirement, so that a probe licensing a structural Case can search for its goal at a greater depth within the DP.17

 This distinction provides a necessary conceptual backdrop for spelling out the homogeneous Case pattern.
 Both structural and oblique Case licensors require an access to a full set of nominal characteristics.
 A structural Case licensor such as Tense or little v can probe into the structure of QP to identify this set, including number, person and gender.
-On the other hand, an oblique Case licensor such as P is restricted in this access to the features of the (adjacent) highest projection of QP, which includes only [GEN] in

-Russian, but not the N feature.
+On the other hand, an oblique Case licensor such as P is restricted in this access to the features of the (adjacent) highest projection of QP, which includes only [GEN] in Russian, but not the N feature.
 This is insufficient for Case assignment, and failure to assign Case here would result in a violation of the Case filter (in whatever form we assume it to function in the grammar).